-Figure 28 GHG Emissions benefits of electric vehicles in Tonga
+Figure 28: GHG Emissions benefits of electric vehicles in Tonga

 Electricity wedge analysis

-Tonga’s INDC includes a commitment to replace 50% of electricity with renewables by 2020 and 70% by 2030; Tonga’s Strategic Development Framework (published the same year as the INDC) states the goal as 50% by 2025.
-While the goals are ambitious, and significant effort is underway to design and construct renewable project in an effort to meet the 2020 target, indications are that the target would be met.
-To achieve the 2020 goal, a significant number of renewable energy developments are currently under way and planned, including the installtion of battery storage systems.
+Tonga’s INDC includes a commitment to replace 50% of electricity with renewables by 2020 and 70% by 2030; Tonga’s Strategic Development Framework (published the same year as the INDC, 2015) states the goal as 50% by 2025.
+While the goals are ambitious, indications are that they will be met.
+To achieve the 2020 goal, a significant number of renewable energy developments are currently under way and more are planned, including the installation of battery storage systems.
 To account for some potential slippage, the electricity model uses the 50% renewable by 2025 target, and then maintains that level of renewable penetration through 2030.
 Efforts to reach 50% renewable before 2025, or to exceed 50% renewable henceforth should be applauded, but using the 2025 target provides a more achievable target for the model.

-Tonga’s ambitious renewable plan will already significantly reduce the countries emissions from electricity.
+Tonga’s ambitious renewable plan will already significantly reduce the country’s emissions from electricity.
 Pairing this plan with a suite of energy efficiency policy options offers the potential to not only further reduce Tonga’s emissions, but to also reduce the amount of new renewable capacity needed to meet penetration targets.
 To achieve 50% renewables by 2025 without any MEPS or policy options, Tonga would need the equivalent generation from approximately 120,213 solar panels; when the suggested energy efficiency policy options and MEPS are implemented, that number drops to 79,260 panels, a capacity reduction of 34%.
-In this model, a 70% reduction in Tonga’s 2030 electricity emissions –– from 91.5 thousand metric tonnes CO2e to 31.4 thousand metric tonnes CO2e––is possible.
+In this model, a 70% reduction in Tonga’s 2030 electricity emissions – from 91.5 thousand metric tonnes CO2e to 31.4 thousand metric tonnes CO2e – is possible.
 This signifies a reduction of 60.1 thousand metric tonnes CO2e, of which 49% is from increased renewable energy penetration, 16% is from stringent MEPS reductions, and 35% is from a suite of other policy options.